umbraco/UmbracoDocs/Reference/Routing/WebApi/index-v7.md

 ### Locally declared controller

 This is the most common way to create an Umbraco Api controller, you inherit from the class `Umbraco.Web.WebApi.UmbracoApiController` and that is all.
-You will of course need to follow the guidelines specified by Microsoft for creating a Web Api controller, documentation can be found on the [official ASP.NET Web API website](https://www.asp.net/web-api).
+You will need to follow the guidelines specified by Microsoft for creating a Web Api controller, documentation can be found on the [official ASP.NET Web API website](https://www.asp.net/web-api).

 Example: